-The oldest city and first capital of Taiwan (except you wouldn’t know it) and a modern urban space with tucked away traditional treasures, Tainan is an area of southern Taiwan that is given little attention, yet is ideal ground for the avid explorer who loves a spot of historical discovery.
+The oldest city and first capital of Taiwan (except you wouldn’t know it) whose modern, urban space with tucked away traditional treasures, Tainan is an area of southern Taiwan that is given little attention.
+Travel to Tainan is an ideal ground for the avid explorer who loves a spot of historical discovery.

 Where modern-day Taiwan sprung into life, the spread out canvas of Tainan can be difficult to grasp at first and may require a little planning.
 I was lucky enough to be living with a local couple who set me on my way armed with enough information, maps and handy tips to really enjoy the area.

 Thomas and Abby run a homestay style guesthouse called At Home – a modern apartment with three rooms located within a residential area not far from Tainan’s railway station.
 It was actually a wedding gift from their parents but instead of living there they chose to stay with their family, as is tradition, and utilise their love of travel and knowledge of the area by running a guesthouse to help others enjoy and learn about this historical city.

 As a result, my short time in Tainan (I only had one full day to explore) was skillfully planned and executed with precision, thanks to the kindness of these two local people.

 What to See in Tainan

 This was the day I got to learn an important figure in Taiwanese religious culture called Matsu, also known as ‘Goddess of the Sea’ or ‘Sea Mother’, following a visit to the Luerman Matsu Temple which houses a bold, black 800-year-old statue of this principle deity.